Shit-can-run/cololight-srgb-fork/README.md

 - Pixel count support is set at 120.
 - Supports only HEXA and Strip products.

+- *After the test, Mix Brick is supported too*

 ## Installation
 Click the button above and allow signalrgb to install this extension when prompted.